 HCPSS Strategic Call to Action

-Howard County, Maryland is a suburban community of over 310,000 situated midway along the Baltimore-Washington corridor.
+Howard County, Maryland is a suburban community of more than 330,000 situated midway along the Baltimore-Washington corridor.
 It is a county of contrasts — a blend of old and new, urban and rural, historical and progressive.
-The county’s borders encompass Ellicott City, one of the country’s oldest towns, and Columbia, a planned community conceived and designed 50 years ago by The Rouse Company.
+The county’s borders encompass Ellicott City, one of the country’s oldest towns, and Columbia, a planned community conceived and designed 55 years ago by The Rouse Company.

 A great community deserves great schools, and the Howard County Public School System is a recognized source of local pride.
 The school system consistently ranks among Maryland’s top school districts based on student performance on state assessments.
 Howard County students score above the national averages on standardized tests.

 Read more about us and our graduating students:

 Every student and staff member embraces diversity and possesses the skills, knowledge and confidence to positively influence the larger community.

 HCPSS ensures academic success and social-emotional well-being for each student in an inclusive and nurturing environment that closes opportunity gaps.